sachinshingade/service-request-page/README.md

 # service-request-page
-Made a ajax request to services.json in js & display it on html page
+Made a ajax request to services.json in main.js & display it on main.html page